youssicode/salaty-prayer-times/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding project.
+Thanks for checking out this coding project.

 ## Table of contents